FeatureBaseDB/featurebase-docs/_includes/serverless/serverless-preview-warning.md

 {: .warning}
-FeatureBase Serverless is currently in preview and is not meant to be used in production workloads.
-It is only available through FeatureBase Cloud.
+FeatureBase Serverless should not be used for production workloads as it is currently in preview.